lzizn/lzizn/README.md

 :mortar_board: Sophomore in Computer Science - [Federal University of Espirito Santo](https://www.ufes.br/).

-:books: Currently learning testing with Jest, Mocha and React-testing library
+:books: Currently exploring libraries like Zustand and frameworks like Remix and Svelte